-AMWAJ is a man-made island off the main island where mostly expatriates live.
+AMWAJ is a little island off the main island where mostly expatriates live.
 The Western influence affords females the ability to wear less conservative clothing than in neighboring areas.
 It is scenic and many people have waterfront homes with docks.
 Most people who live in Amwaj own paddle boards/kayaks.
 You will find many pet owners here because it's a great place to walk.
-One area of Amwaj call The "floating city" has all waterfront housing, but the homes are close together (similar to living in a townhome community.)
+The "floating city" has all waterfront housing, but the homes are close together (similar to living in a townhome community.)

 Pros: Great restaurants close by, it's loosely guarded by a gate guard, the water is spectacular out there.
 Great for water lovers and dog owners.

-Cons: It's one of the most expensive areas in Bahrain and the houses are also small-unless you pay over your housing allowance.
-The area is also located over the bridge from base so the commute can be busy in the mornings and evenings.
-Another thing to note is the DOD schools are not favorably located near Amwaj.
+Cons: It's probably the most expensive area in Bahrain and the houses are small and lack any architectural appeal-unless you pay over your housing allowance.
+Few places have both a living room and family room but instead have just one living space.
+There is also only one way in and out, so there is some traffic.
+The traffic is getting worse each year with the increased construction.

-Juffair:
+JUFFAIR is very convenient to base and most people love this area because of its proximity to work and school.

 Pros: This is the closest neighborhood to the base and the school.
 Many folks who live here make do with one vehicle and the active duty member rides a bike to work (though the command cautions pedestrians and cyclists to be aware of the local driving hazards).
 From an apartment high-rise, no one on the island has a prettier view of the Arabian Gulf.
 More and more family compounds are being built near the base.
 Cons: There is a ton of construction going on so you will hear the constriction noise.
 To beat the heat, construction starts quite early in the morning.
 Parking for guests is challenging.
 Juffair is "the city" with nightclubs, malls and restaurants.
 It is home to most single Sailors and Marines who walk or bicycle to work.

-ADLIYA is the restaurant district.
+ADLYIA is the restaurant district.
 When you meet people for lunch or take them out for dinner, this is where you usually go.
 Pros: It's centrally located and close to the base.
 You can walk to dozens of great restaurants.
 Cons: The homes are older and dated.